Ciccio Cappuccio: Death, myth and legend

-Over the years more and more legends grew around his personality distorting the facts by fiction.
-Acts of other gangsters were attributed to him, including that of having quelled a revolt caused by a massacre of Italians at Aigues-Mortes, which, in fact, happened eight months after the death of Cappuccio.
+Over the years, more legends grew around his personality distorting the facts by fiction.
+Acts of other camorristi were attributed to him, including that of having quelled the August 1893 popular revolt in Naples incited by a strike of horse-cab drivers notoriously linked to the Camorra, against the extension of tramways, which, in fact, happened eight months after the death of Cappuccio.

 The most retold legend is the one when he entered the prison of San Francisco for the first time.
-He had a stutter and he could not stand the orders of the master of the wool mill where he worked.
-One day, with unexpected violence, he took his knife and slashed across the face of his employer.
+He had a stutter and could not stand the orders of the master of the wool mill where he worked.
+One day, with unexpected violence, he took his knife and slashed it across the face of his employer.
 Ciccio was arrested and sentenced to seven years in jail.
 When he entered the prison cell, he was approached with the usual request for lamp oil; the customary kickback new inmates had to pay.
 Cappuccio refused and was attacked by twenty inmates.
 Only one emerged unscathed from the battle: Ciccio Cappuccio.
 Twelve ended up with battered heads and seven with broken arms.
 The story was recounted in Russo's poem, but is largely a myth.